George Clooney: Acting credits and accolades

 During his career, Clooney has won two Academy Awards, one for Best Supporting Actor for his role in Syriana and one for Best Picture as one of the producers for Argo, as well as a BAFTA and a Golden Globe.
 As of 2023, he is one of two people to have been nominated for Academy Awards in six different categories.
 For his role in The Descendants, he won a Golden Globe Award and was nominated for an Academy Award, BAFTA Award, Satellite Award, and two Screen Actors Guild Awards: Best Lead Actor and Best Cast.
 In 2015, Clooney was awarded the Golden Globe Cecil B. DeMille Lifetime Achievement Award.
 In 2025, he was honored with a Theatre World Award for his performance in Good Night, and Good Luck on Broadway.
+In the following year, he was honored with the Golden Lion for Lifetime Achievement at the 83rd Venice International Film Festival.